 “I travelled a lot after high school, mainly through Asia and Australia, and came back to the idea of study perhaps a little later than most.
 However, I value the experience I had and I think it helped prepare me for what I am doing now.”

-Continuing her studies, Anneliese has begun a Bachelor of Science with Honours for which her research is being guided by Southern Cross University’s Bees for Sustainable Livelihoods (BSL) research group.
+Continuing her studies, Anneliese has begun a Bachelor of Science with Honours for which her research is being guided by Southern Cross University’s Bees for Sustainable Livelihoods (B4SL) research group.

 Led by Associate Professor David Lloyd and PhD researcher Cooper Schouten, BSL is based within the university’s Forest Research Centre and supports profitable, productive, and sustainable beekeeping for indigenous communities throughout the Indo-Pacific region.